 If you would like to speak to someone confidentially about your mental health and wellbeing, you also have access to our Mindful Employer helpline as a Baltic apprentice.
 This is a free, confidential helpline for independent support and guidance.
-You can find details of this on your course handbook, on SMART Assessor, or from your Learning Mentor.
+You can find details of this on your course handbook, on SMART Assessor, or from your Coach.

 Alternatively, here are some additional sources of help and support: